Featured in...

 You can read some other ways to get out of a parking ticket on this page of the Citizens Advice website.

-What happens if your Penalty Charge Notice appeal is rejected?
+What happens if it’s rejected?

 If your formal representation against a PCN is rejected, you will be sent a ‘notice of rejection’ and be given a further 28 days to make a full payment.
 Alternatively, you can escalate the formal appeal to an independent tribunal.